Prathamesh8989/Housing_Prices-/README.md

 data_description.txt

-Next, copy the train.csv, test.csv, and sample_submission.csv files into Part 1, Part 2, and Part 3, respectively.
+Copy the CSV files – Copy all three files (train.csv, test.csv, and sample_submission.csv) into Part 1, Part 2, and Part 3 so that each part has all three CSV files.

-I haven’t done this step due to GitHub's storage limitations.
+⚠️ Note: I haven’t included these CSV files directly in the GitHub repository due to storage limitations.

-Hope you like what I’ve put together!
+Hope you enjoy exploring the project and find the structure easy to follow!